 The Gospel has to do with who God is in His holy and righteous nature.
 The Gospel demonstrates that because of who God is, He alone justifies.
 Thus Romans 3:26 states, “To declare, I say, at this time his righteousness: that he might be just, and the justifier of him which believeth in Jesus.”
 The essential and final cause of justification is the glory of the Divine Holiness, Justice, and Goodness.
 Thus, the one who preaches any other gospel is accursed by God, as the Apostle clearly stated in the first chapter of Galatians.

 Perversion of the Gospel is an enormous crime against God.
-It debases the perfect righteousness and sacrifice of Christ, and in so doing stands against the very nature of God’s holiness.
-Through the prophet Isaiah the Lord warns, “But the Lord of hosts shall be exalted in judgment, and God that is holy shall be sanctified in righteousness.”
+It debases the perfect righteousness and sacrifice of Christ, and in so making, stands against the very nature of God’s holiness.
+Through the Prophet Isaiah, the Lord warns, “But the Lord of hosts shall be exalted in judgment, and God that is holy shall be sanctified in righteousness.”

 The Joint Declaration’s Claim

 The Joint Declaration document alleges, “…that a consensus in basic truths of the doctrine of justification exists between Lutherans and Catholics…” and “…that the mutual condemnations of former times do not apply to the Catholic and Lutheran Doctrines of justification as they are presented in the joint declaration.”

 Notwithstanding, these statements regarding the relevant “condemnations” by the Church of Rome on those who hold to the biblical Gospel have never been revoked or recanted.
 The current dogma of the Catholic Church upholds the teaching of the Council of Trent and declares that it is infallible.
 From Sixth Session of the Council of Trent, the following curses still stand: